Committee language: English

 The main task of the MRR is to support states in fulfilling their human rights obligations and to make recommendations to the General Assembly regarding the further development of international law in the field of human rights.
 To this end, the MRR regularly reviews each individual UN member state within the framework of the Universal Periodic Review and may convene special procedures that deal specifically with a human rights situation in a state or a human rights issue.
 Other instruments of the HRC are the advisory committees and complaints procedures.

-International fight against human trafficking
+International cooperation in the fight against organised trafficking in human beings

 Many people are forced to look for new opportunities abroad because of conflicts or a lack of employment opportunities.
 Too often, traffickers take advantage of this situation and force migrants into prostitution or work.
 Since more and more people are getting into human trafficking-like structures due to diverse and extensive conflicts, the HRC has decided to put the fight against human trafficking back on its agenda.

-Protection of youth from recruitment by extremist organizations
+Protecting youth from recruitment by extremist organisations

 The UN Convention on the Rights of the Child grants every child the right to protection from physical and mental violence and exploitation.
 Nevertheless, children and young people fight in extremist groups and often lose their lives in the process.
 Especially in times of digital information dissemination, these organisations also have the opportunity to carry out transnational propaganda.
 Since this means that more and more children and young people are falling into the hands of terrorist organisations, the UN Human Rights Council has decided to deal with this issue.